marrik96/Docker/README.md

-# kubernetes
+# Docker
-Kubernetes deployment files
+Docker deployment files and other scripts